yetanalytics/project-persephone/README.md

 additional Statements are referenced by StatementRefs in the original Statement.
 This can potentially require quering this and other Profiles.

-Upon validating a Statement, `validate-statement` will either return true on success or false on failure while printing an error message.
+A user (or a Pattern) will use the `validate-statment` method to validate.
+Upon validating a Statement, `validate-statement` will either return true on success, or return false on failure while printing an error message.
 The following is an example error messge:

 ```
 ----- Invalid Statement -----